-So this morning we woke up still on passage from Virgin Gorda to Nevis after a night of sailing.
-Unfortunately not all of us were feeling so hot– sea sickness definitely reared its ugly head.
-(FYI: We had Mexican food the night before– Who’s idea was that anyways?!)
-Luckily as the day progressed we got used to the rocking of the boat and everyone for the most part felt much better.
-It also helped that as the day progressed we began to sail behind Saba which seemed to calm the seas.
-It was great to finally be able to enjoy the beautiful weather, warm wind and each others’ company.
-Our spirits definitely lifted and the last leg of our journey was amazing.
-My watch team, Watch team 2, was particularly plagued with sea sickness so as the uneasy feelings passed our watch team skills also drastically improved.
-Poor Taylor was stuck doing boat check every single time because Amy, Delilah and I were out of commission.
-It was really cool to finally be able to help out my team and learn boat check.
+So this morning, we woke up still on passage from Virgin Gorda to Nevis after a night of sailing.
+Unfortunately, not all of us were feeling so hot– sea sickness definitely reared its ugly head.
+(FYI: We had Mexican food the night before– Who’s idea was that anyway?!)
+Luckily as the day progressed, we got used to the rocking of the boat, and everyone, for the most part, felt much better.
+It also helped that as the day progressed, we began to sail behind Saba which seemed to calm the seas.
+It was great to finally be able to enjoy the beautiful weather, warm wind, and each others’ company.
+Our spirits definitely lifted, and the last leg of our journey was amazing.
+My watch team, Watch team 2, was particularly plagued with seasickness, so as the uneasy feelings passed, our watch team skills also drastically improved.
+Poor Taylor was stuck doing boat check every single time because Amy, Delilah, and I were out of commission.
+It was really cool to finally be able to help out my team and learn boat checks.
 Bow watch, which was brutal the night before, turned out to also be awesome.
-It’s a great feeling to sit at the bow of the boat and watch the waves, take in the islands that slowly come into view and enjoy the company of a fellow teammate.
+It’s a great feeling to sit at the bow of the boat and watch the waves, take in the islands that slowly come into view, and enjoy the company of a fellow teammate.
 Taylor and I ended up on bow watch together frequently and had a lot of fun dreaming of Jamba Juice and making silly jokes to pass the time.
 The day ended when we finally arrived in Nevis around 9:45 pm.
 We were all overjoyed to have made it through our first passage alive and well.